dhrubapuc23/zen-juen.github.io/content/home/experience.md

     date_start: '2017-09-01'
     date_end: '2018-03-03'
     description: |2-
-        Conducted a conceptual replication of a highly-cited (but never replicated) 1998 study and investigated aging effects in the Deese-Roediger-McDermott (DRM) paradigm using young and old populations, under the supervision of Dr. Alexa Morcom.
+        Conducted a conceptual replication study of a highly-cited (but never replicated) 1998 study and investigated aging effects in the Deese-Roediger-McDermott (DRM) paradigm using young and old populations, under the supervision of Dr. Alexa Morcom.
 Now published in Memory as joint-first author.
   - title: Undergraduate Research Assistant
     company: University of Edinburgh
     company_url: ''